GuidanceMantras/GuidanceMantras/README.md

 - If you get the chance for Job directly from foreign companies, take it. do not go for studies
 - Indians always think that grass is greener on the other side
 - You will have a language problem in EU countries.
 Difficult to grow and also you will have bad social life.
+- Never ever thinks that white ass is better than your ass

 ### Agreements and Contracts
 - Read the entire agreements first and understand it properly before signing it